DrosteEffect/ColorVisionDeficiency/README.md

 `cvdsim` provides a model-based simulation, not a guarantee of how any particular person will perceive an image.
 Real perception varies between observers, displays, viewing conditions, and adaptation states.

 `daltonizer` is intentionally simple and content-independent.
-It can be very convenient, especially for colormaps, but it does not know whether an image actually needs strong correction.
+It can be very convenient, especially for colormaps, but it does not know whether any particular image content actually needs strong correction.

 `machado2010` and `milic2015` are intended for image recoloring, not arbitrary colormaps.
 They also target dichromatic recoloring rather than providing a continuous anomalous-trichromacy severity parameter.